BBBase-EHeresy-PPPub/PPPub/docs/scenarios/rise_of_angmar.md

 **SPECIAL RULES**

-*Stand your Ground!* — *The Rangers know that their best chance of survival is to stay within the confines of the burial ground, rather than face the Orcs on their terms.*
+* **Stand your Ground!**

-- Good models may not voluntarily move more than 6" away from the center of the board.
+Good models may not voluntarily move more than 6" away from the center of the board.
 If a Good model finds itself outside of 6", then it must move back within range as quickly as possible.

-*Twilight* — *The Orcs have attacked just as the sun is setting, and visibility is beginning to become more difficult.*
+* **Twilight**

-- Models that target an enemy model with a shooting attack that is more than 12" away suffer a -1 penalty to their Shoot value.
+Models that target an enemy model with a shooting attack that is more than 12" away suffer a -1 penalty to their Shoot value.

-*A Desperate Fight* — *Surrounded on all sides, the Rangers of the North must give their all if they are to survive.*
+* **A Desperate Fight**

-- Rangers of the North have 2 Attacks in this Scenario.
+Rangers of the North have 2 Attacks in this Scenario.

 **PARTICIPANTS**